Sneaky-Evil/SneakyEvil-Menu/README.md

 # TURTORIAL
 If you guys don't still under stand go to my channel https://www.youtube.com/watch?v=JJIFGf2fz5U

+# AMONG US.EXE
+Play on Steam And Show on The process list Or download Among us.exe and show on the process list.

-Hope you enjoy the sneakyevil menu
+Hope ypou are enjoying the sneakyevil menu :)